bandid/tiny-gemini-ai-writer/README.md

 ## Installation

-1. Download the plugin and upload the `tiny-gemini-ai-writer` folder to the `/wp-content/plugins/` directory.
+1. Download and upload the `tiny-gemini-ai-writer` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the plugin settings page and put in your Google Gemini API key.